mindersec/minder/docs/docs/ref/cli/minder_auth_login.md

 ### Options

 ```
   -h, --help           help for login
+      --skip-browser   Skip opening the browser for OAuth flow
 ```

 ### Options inherited from parent commands